 The North West

 In recent years a number of Urban Expression teams have sprung up in the North West of England.
 Each team & mission partner, is individual and distinct, reflecting their local context.
-Yet all seek to live locally as Jesus followres around the Urban Expression values of relationship, creativity and humility.
+Yet all seek to live locally as Jesus followers around Urban Expression values and commitments.

-Angie and Dave Tunstall are living close to Eccles Town Centre.
-Their vision is to see a team living, working, serving and joining with others already serving teh wider Eccles community.
-At present, this is primarily through offering hospitality in their home.
+Angie and Dave Tunstall live three minutes from Eccles Town Centre.
+Their vision is to see others join them living, working, serving and joining with others already serving the wider Eccles community.

 After almost 150 years as a Baptist church—and having spent a year reflecting on Urban Expression’s values—Openshaw Baptist Tabernacle decided to set up a UE team to work alongside the church in its re-invention of Christian Presence in the city.

-The team is led by the ministers of the church, Tim Presswood and Clare McBeath and works in partnership with a number of other agencies and groups to deliver a variety of projects.
+The team is led by Tim Presswood and Clare McBeath and works in partnership with a number of other agencies and groups to deliver a variety of projects.
 Most notable of these are:

 UE Openshaw are also developing plans for a major new “eco-arts-spirituality and healing” centre which may or may not be a church!

-There are many opportunities in North West!
-If you are interested in joining us why not get in touch and come along to meet us?
+There are many opportunities with Urban Expression in the North West!
+If you are interested in joining us why not get in touch, and come along to meet us?